canalplus/rx-player/doc/architecture/files.md

 As in most of the code of the rx-player, everything used in the other parts of the code is exported in the index.js file at the root of this directory.

-### <a name="src-parsers"></a>src/parsers/: The parsing and files
+### <a name="src-parsers"></a>src/parsers/: The parsing files

-Offers helper functions to parse given formats (isobmff, ttml, sami etc.).
+Functions to parse given formats (isobmff, ttml, sami etc.).

 ### <a name="src-utils"></a>src/utils/: The utils

-This directory contains a lot of helpers which are used in different parts of the rx-player code.
+This directory contains general helpers which are used in different parts of the rx-player code.

 ## <a name="core"></a>The src/core/ directory